WanluLiuLab/T-DeepInsight/README.md

 ### Detailed collection of datasets

+We aims to build the most comprehensive atlas containing matched transcriptome and full-length V(D)J sequence of T and B cells in **Cancer**, **Autoimmune diseases**, and **Infections**.

-In 2023.2.16, we make the first release of an integrated datasets containing more than 1,000,000 hcT cells with full length TCR sequence, including the following studies.
-These processed an integrated data can be found at Figshare: https://figshare.com/collections/huARdb-TCR-Paper/6471289.
+In 2023, we make the first release of an integrated datasets containing more than 1,000,000 hcT cells with full length TCR sequence, including the following studies.

 | **Study name**            | **Number of T cells** | **Disease**                                                  |
 | ------------------------- | --------------------- | ------------------------------------------------------------ |